Containment level 3 viruses (BSL3)

 Hepatitis C virus (HepC) infects humans and it does not replicate efficiently in small animal models.
 This virus can lay undetected for years in the majority of infected individuals, leading to progressive liver damage.
-Until recently, scientists struggled to propagate HepC from patient blood, and this held back detailed studies of virus transmission and antiviral immunity.
+Until 2005, scientists struggled to propagate HepC from patient blood, and this held back detailed studies of virus transmission and antiviral immunity.

 HepC Trans-infection